 Sepsis Awareness Course

-This course aims to raise awareness of sepsis and learn professionals how to reduce the risks associated with it.
+The course aims to raise awareness of sepsis and teach professionals how to reduce the risks associated with it.

 Sepsis is the body's systemic inflammatory response to microbial infection which can cause organ damage, shock, and eventual death.
 It has been referred to before as a 'silent killer', and it is easy to understand why.
 Silent, because it can be extremely difficult to identify for both professionals and the public alike, with symptoms often suggesting less serious illnesses such as influenza.
 Estimates suggest that there are around 37,000 deaths per year associated with it.
 This course aims to raise awareness of sepsis and learn professionals how to reduce the risks associated with it.